igrasso/IA626FinalProject/README.md

 ![alt text](https://github.com/igrasso/IA626FinalProject/blob/main/Data%20Visualization:Analysis/rep_by_race.png)
 *Figure 1: Representation by Race of FL SNAP recipients.
 The vertical black line lies at x = 1.
-This would indicate a proportionate representation of SNAP recipients to the greater population of Floridians.*
+This would indicate a proportionate representation (100%) of SNAP recipients to the greater population of Floridians.*

-**Add in analysis here** Most likely Chi quared goodness of fit test with post hoc analysis using bonferroni adjustment.
+A Chi Squared Goodness of Fit test was performed.
+With a p-value < 0.001, the racial distribution of SNAP recipients is significantly different from the Florida population at large.
+Post hoc analysis using a Bonferroni adjustment shows that this is largely because of the disproportionate representation of Native Americans/Alaskan Natives and Native Hawaiians/Pacific Islanders.
+I hypothesize that this large variation in proportion is due to the extremely small sample sizes of those populations as well as the marginalization of those communities that has resulted in disproportionate need of government services.

 ![alt text](https://github.com/igrasso/IA626FinalProject/blob/main/Data%20Visualization:Analysis/rep_by_lang.png)
 *Figure 2: Representation by Language of FL SNAP recipients.
 The vertical black line lies at x = 1.
-This would indicate a proportionate representation of SNAP recipients to the greater population of FLoridians.*
+This would indicate a proportionate representation (100%) of SNAP recipients to the greater population of FLoridians.*

-**Add in analysis here** Most likely test for proportion for each language as frequency data is unavailable from wikipedia.
+A Chi Squared Goodness of Fit test was performed.
+With a p-value < 0.001, the distribution of primary language spoken by SNAP recipients is significantly different from the Florida population at large.
+Post hoc analysis using a Bonferroni adjustment shows that Spanish speakers are underrepresented with a p-value < 0.01 and English speakers are overrepresented with a p-value < 0.01.